duangle/scopes/doc/dataformat.rst

 Naked & Braced Lists
 --------------------

-Every Bangra source file is parsed as a tree of expresion lists.
+Every Scopes source file is parsed as a tree of expresion lists.

 The classic notation (what we will call *braced notation*) uses a syntax close to what `Lisp <http://en.wikipedia.org/wiki/Lisp_(programming_language)>`_ and